 A lifelong educator and advocate for child-centered and constructivist practices in early education, I teach early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
 I have a doctorate in Early Childhood from Walden University; my dissertation was titled Happily Ever Resilient: A Content Analysis for Themes of Resilience in Fairytales. 😁

-I also have a Masters in Education from Edinboro University (where my thesis was on fairytales!) and a B.A in Psychology from Allegheny College.
+I also have a Masters in Education from Edinboro University (where my thesis, written under the name Stephanie Templin, was on fairytales!) and a B.A in Psychology from Allegheny College.
 I have taught at the preschool, kindergarten, first and sixth grade levels, and run the education program for adjudicated adolescents in residential treatment.
 I have also been a children’s librarian and a storyteller.

 Throughout all of these experiences, I have explored the power of the imagination, Story, and play to help connect people with learning, and each other.
 In fact, Imagination On The Move gets its name from a fairytale newsletter I wrote and published for parents and teachers back in the 80s!